solid/data-interoperability-panel/README.md

 ## Meetings

-Panel meetings are held every other Monday at 3:00PM UTC (10:00AM Eastern / 4:00PM Central European).
+Panel meetings are held every other Monday at 12:00 UTC.
 This bi-weekly schedule started on November 21st 2022; the latest meeting date can be found in the [minutes](https://github.com/solid/data-interoperability-panel/blob/master/meetings/).
 Every meeting is announced on [Gitter/Matrix](https://gitter.im/solid/data-interoperability-panel), together with its agenda.

 Meeting URL: https://meet.jit.si/solid-data-interoperability